thediyblogger/blog/content/blog/how-to-build-links-to-your-website.md

 Alternatively, if a website which doesn't have a high (or decent) page rank linked to you, you can still get some benefit.
 This website can still be valuable if they are relevant to your business, may be popular in your local area, and links to you in a relevant and meaningful way.

+**Domain Authority**

+When looking for websites to link back to you, be sure to check out their Domain Authority (DA).
+Domain Authority is a score between 1 and 100 (new sites will be a 1, sites with a lot of authority (eg CNN) will be closer to 100).
+You want sites that have a higher DA than yours to link back to you, to get some of their reputation passed to you.

 **Caution:**  Do not, ever, and I mean EVER, pay shady websites that have nothing to do with your industry/topic/focus to host a link to your website.
 This will get you in trouble.
 Google will find you, and punish your page rank as a result.
 Its online suicide.
 Don't listen to any SEO "experts" who say this is fine.
 It is not!
 Don't do it.
 Ever.

 Okay, so how do we build these links in an ethical (white-hat) manner?